ISUgenomics/data_wrangling/merge_data/README.md

 python3 merge_data.py -i input_list -c 0,0,1 -k 0,2-3,color
 ```

-*^ Note, you can specify individual columns separated by commas or provide dash-separated ranges of indexes.
+*^ Note you can specify individual columns separated by commas or provide dash-separated ranges of indexes.
 You can also mix indexes and names in the requested list.
 If a column with a given index or name does not exist in some inputs, it will simply be ignored (with warnings returned on the standard output).*

 <details><summary>see outputs</summary>